noah-alvarado/pacific/game/README.md

 It correctly bundles Solid in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.

+### `yarn serve`

+Serves the production build locally for preview.
+Run this after `yarn build` to test the production build locally.

+### `yarn test`

+Runs the test suite using Vitest.
+Tests run in watch mode by default during development.

 ### `yarn lint`

 Lints all TypeScript and CSS files in the `src` directory.
+This runs both TypeScript and CSS linting.

+### `yarn lint:ts`

+Lints only TypeScript files using ESLint.

+### `yarn lint:css`

+Lints only CSS files using Stylelint.

 ### `yarn prettier`

 Formats all files with Prettier.

+### `yarn prettier:ci`

+Checks if all files are formatted correctly with Prettier (used in CI/CD).

 ## Deployment